Cholera In Africa

 - Proper cooking of food and adequate boiling of water will protect the traveller from contamination through food and water.
 Strict personal hygiene is also essential.

-- Vaccination is not usually advised because of the brief and incomplete immunity that the vaccines confer.
+- Cholera vaccination is not usually advised because of the brief and incomplete immunity that the vaccines confer.
+Discuss this with your travel physician for the area of Africa to which you will be going.